JSEE. Computational Documents for the Web

 • design — Design parameters

 • layout — Layout for the model/input/output blocks.
 If it’s empty and the JSEE container is not, JSEE uses inner HTML as a template.
-If the container is empty too, it uses the default blocks template
+If the container is empty too, it uses the default blocks template.
+Set 'sidebar' for a fixed-width (280px) sticky input panel — inputs stay visible while scrolling outputs.
+Collapses to single column on mobile

-• framework — Design framework to use.
+• framework — Design framework to use ('minimal' by default).
 If a JavaScript object with the same name is present in a global context, JSEE loads it too (using Vue’s use method)

 • inputs — Inputs definition